 In 1938, following grave social unrest across all railway companies, the socialist government –called Front Populaire – decided to nationalize all French railway companies and infrastructure, marking the end of the upper class oriented PLM with the creation of SNCF state railway.

 PLM SA was deprived of its railway activities, and continued to develop its touristic and hotel network across France and Europe.
 Listed on the French stock market, PLM became a leading hotel group in France, until the 1980s when it was taken by Compagnie des Wagons-Lits (CIWL), then by ACCOR, during a major takeover in 1991.

 PLM famous advertising posters

-From 1900 on, the most famous and innovative French artists would receive orders from PLM.
+From 1900 on, the most famous and innovative French artists were commissioned by PLM.
 Being selected by PLM to create these posters would ensure fame and glory to these artists, such was the reputation of excellence of PLM communication.